joelparkerhenderson/ways-of-working/README.md

 ## For discussions

-Cell phones are off or on silent notification

-Encourage everyone to participate.
+Encourage everyone to participate fully.

 Listen actively and attentively.

-Participate fully.

 Respect confidentiality.